 On December 1, 1833, Dred Scott traveled with Dr. Emerson to Fort Armstrong, at Rock Island, in Illinois.
 For the first time, Scott was living in “free” territory.
 For the next three years, he lived and attended to Dr. Emerson’s needs at Fort Armstrong.
 When the fort was abandoned on May 4, 1836, Dr. Emerson was transferred to Fort Snelling on the upper Mississippi in the Wisconsin Territory, now Minnesota.
 Scott traveled up the Mississippi River, even farther north.

-At Fort Snelling, Dred Scott met Harriet Robinson, a slave from Virginia who was about fifteen years younger than him.
-In either 1836 or 1837, they were married by Harriet’s owner, Major Lawrence Taliaferro, an Indian agent and justice of the peace.
+At Fort Snelling, Dred Scott met Harriet Robinson, an enslaved woman from Virginia who was about fifteen years younger than him.
+In either 1836 or 1837, they were married by Harriet’s enslaver, Major Lawrence Taliaferro, an Indian agent and justice of the peace.
 Major Taliaferro was known for respecting the rights of Native Americans.
 He may have sold or transferred ownership of Harriet Robinson to Dr. Emerson and married her to Dred Scott so the couple could remain together.

 For the next year, Dred Scott remained at Fort Snelling with his bride.
 By April 1838, however, he and Harriet—who was now pregnant—were sent south to Louisiana.
 Dr. Emerson had been transferred to Fort Jesup and had requested that Dred and Harriet Scott join him and his new wife, Eliza Irene Sanford.
 Soon after making the long trip to Louisiana, the Scotts were sent to St. Louis, and then back to Fort Snelling.
 Harriet gave birth to their daughter Eliza Scott in free waters on the steamer Gipsey.
 Dred Scott remained at Fort Snelling for another two years, working for Dr. Emerson and living with his wife and infant daughter.